Joint probability#

 Joint distributions need not be restricted to only two random variables.
 We can build joint distributions of any number of random variables and can compute marginal probabilities in the same way that we do for a joint distribution of two random variables.

-The rules, laws, and theorems of probability that we learned in chapter one carry over to random variables.
 This is because we can consider a new sample space of values that our random variable can take.
 Suppose we build two random variables \(X\) that maps outcomes to the the values -1,0,1 and \(Y\) that maps outcomes to the values 1,2,3.
 We can define a new sample space \(\mathcal{S} = \{(x,y) | x \in supp(X) \text{ and } y \in supp(Y) \}\) With our new sample space, we can now discuss statements like \(P(X = x | Y = y)\).

 Example If we continue with our pharmaceutical example, we can build a new sample space \(\mathcal{S} = \{(0,1),(0,2),(0,3),(1,1),(1,2),(1,3)\}\) and compute, for example, \(P(X=1 | Y=2) = \frac{P(X=1,Y=2)}{P(Y=2)} = \frac{0.05}{0.35} = 0.14\).